NnnNnn2/sd/README.md

 $ gcc sd.c -o sd

-and then manually install said file
+and then try to run install.sh again, if that doesn't work you can manually install said file

 $ sudo install ./sd /usr/bin